 When investing, pay attention to exceptional price jumps (everything above 80% in a day or two is usually considered suspicious) and be careful with small-market-cap cryptocurrencies.
 If your research on the crypto yields no good reason for the price surge, that’s often simply because there is none.
 Steer clear.
 Your investments are better placed elsewhere.

-If you want a safe cryptocurrency to invest in, you’re better off by selecting one of the largest cryptocurrencies around.
-Bitstamp has always supported only well-established cryptocurrencies with a proven track record to make sure our client’s investments are as safe as can be.
+Bitstamp has always supported only well-established cryptocurrencies with a proven track record to make sure our client’s investments are as secure as can be.

 This webpage has been approved as a financial promotion by Bitstamp UK Limited which is registered with the UK’s Financial Conduct Authority.
 Please read the Risk Warning Statement before investing.
 Cryptoassets and cryptoasset services are not regulated by the Financial Conduct Authority.
 You are unlikely to be protected if something goes wrong.
 Your investment may go down as well as up.
 You may be liable to pay Capital Gains Tax on any profits you earn.